-The cultural distinction of the elite in the global city, involving specific media use and cultural practices, cannot be understood simply through analyses centred on the influence of media content.
-It is important to carry out ‘non-media-centric media studies’, that is, a material as well as a symbolic appreciation of media in the everyday life of people whose daily routines incorporate the use of media, but are not focused on its consumption (Couldry, 2004; Georgiou, 2013; Krajina, Moores, & Morley, 2014; Lamour, 2019a; Morley, 2001).
-An important contemporary pattern of media use in everyday life is the increasing global fluidity of mass-mediated information, thanks to constant technological changes and the parallel accelerating and facilitated movement of some societal groups in space.
-In turn, this leads to the de-bordering of cultural practices and identities (Bauman, 2000; Lamour, 2017, 2019b, 2020; Lamour & Lorentz, 2014, 2016; Morley & Robins, 1995; Morley, 2000; Rifkin, 2001).
+The cultural distinction of the elite in the global city, involving specific media use and cultural practices can be investigated through “non-media-centric media studies,” that is, a material as well as a symbolic appreciation of media in the everyday life of people whose daily routines incorporate the use of media, but are not focused on its consumption (Couldry, 2004; Georgiou, 2013; Krajina, Moores, & Morley, 2014; Lamour, 2019).
+An important contemporary pattern of media use in everyday life is the increasing global fluidity of mass-mediated information.
+In turn, this leads to the de-bordering of cultural practices and identities (Bauman, 2000; Lamour, 2020; Morley & Robins, 1995; Morley, 2000; Rifkin, 2001).
 The contemporary global city is a specific area within which the interaction between mass media and people is inscribed into multiplying spaces of cultural identities.
-It is often viewed as one of the locations experienced by people belonging to a global ‘ethnoscape’ (Appadurai, 1996, p.
+It is often viewed as one of the locations experienced by people belonging to a global ethnoscape (Appadurai, 1996, p.
 33).
-This ethnoscape is the landscape of people who are on the move from the educated elites to the less privileged diasporas, using a global ‘mediascape’ (Appadurai, 1996, p.
+This ethnoscape is the landscape of people who are on the move from the educated elites to the less privileged diasporas, using a global mediascape (Appadurai, 1996, p.
 35), that is, a de-bounded flow of images and texts, helping them to imagine themselves and others in these daily lives.
 The mobile urbanites can use this flow of information to structure their imagined communities in the city.
 However, this does not mean that these people on the move share the same mediascape and ethnoscape.
 Cultural practices in the global city will probably reveal the distinction of a global elite possessing specific forms of cultural capital.

-What can the current configuration of mass media use and interest in arts and culture in global cities tell us about the possession of Bourdieusian ‘cultural capital’ (1986, p.
-17) by different social classes in the ‘age of extreme’ (Massey, 2005, p.
+What can the current configuration of mass media use and interest in arts and culture in global cities tell us about the possession of “cultural capital” (Bourdieu, 1986, p.
+17) by different social classes in the “age of extreme” (Massey, 2005, p.
 214)?
-Does the elite organize a ‘reconversion strategy’ (Bourdieu, 1984, p.
+Does the elite organize a “reconversion strategy” (Bourdieu, 1984, p.
 157) leading to multiple processes of cultural distinction in the urban society?

 Argument, Case Study, and Methodology

 It is argued that the combined mass media consumption and the attraction of the arts in global cities is based on a partial reconfiguration of the cultural capital possessed by urbanites embedded in specific social classes.
 First, we can expect that the use of different mass media (newspapers, television, radio, and the Internet), which is an objectified state of the cultural capital, is related to specific practices representing an embodied state of the cultural capital (Bourdieu, 1986), that is an attraction of/interest for specific performing arts and art places in the urban environment.
-Second, it is suggested that the use of mass media and the attraction of or interest in specific performing arts and art venues in a city do not simply reveal a contrast between a homogenous elite and the rest of society.
-It can express ‘a new age of extreme’ (Massey, 2005) comprising multiple elites distancing themselves from specific segregated communities based on the objectified, embodied, but also institutionalized states of cultural capital, such as educational level and national citizenship.
+Second, it is suggested that the use of mass media and the attraction of or interest in specific performing arts and art venues can express “a new age of extremes” (Massey, 2005, p.
+214) comprising multiple elites distancing themselves from specific segregated communities based on the objectified, embodied, but also institutionalized states of cultural capital, such as educational level and national citizenship.